-I spend a lot of time working with customers to make sure that their design meet expectations for function, aesthetic appeal and cost.
+I spend a lot of time working with customers to make sure that their design meets expectations for function, aesthetic appeal and cost.
 Sometimes these elements conflict with each other and failure to insist on a pre-production sample results in unintended consequences.
 It’s a label, right?
 How hard could this possibly be?

 Following are the three benefits of that pre-production samples.

 Tooling – Low cost cutting and embossing tooling are budget-friendly options.
 If you have a tight fit and need precise embossing more expensive hard tooling and steel engraving dies should be quoted.
 Prototypes help you confirm the nameplate fits as it should.